gf13579/TA-AlertToKV/README.txt

 - owner

 Optional parameters:
-- _time
 - alert_title
-- search_name
 - severity
-- data
 - metadata

-The `metadata` field is intended to store additional arbitrary fields to describe the status of the alert e.g. `{"status": "open", "escalated": False}`.
+The `metadata` field is intended to support additional arbitrary fields to describe the status of the alert e.g. `{"status": "open", "escalated": False}`.